(A) Each infant in attendance shall be provided with a separate crib that meets the requirements of this rule.

 (2) Each mattress shall have a properly fitted clean sheet which is changed at least weekly, or more often as necessary.
 If a crib or playpen is used by more than one child, the crib shall be washed with soap and water and sanitized with an appropriate germicide and the sheet shall be changed before use by another child.

-(D) Cribs and playpens shall be thoroughly cleaned and sanitized.
+(E) Cribs and playpens shall be thoroughly cleaned and sanitized.

 (1) Each mattress shall be securely covered with a waterproof material which can be thoroughly sanitized and is not dangerous to children.
 The waterproof cover shall be free of rips or tears.
+Each mattress shall have a properly fitted clean crib sheet.

 (2) Bumper pads shall not be used.